From Survive to Thrive: Cancer as a Catalyst for Deeper Meaning & Purpose

 You’ve survived something that changed everything.
 Now it’s time to discover what comes next.

-Cancer stripped away certainties, but it also revealed strengths you didn't know you had.
-It forced difficult questions, but those questions can lead to your most intentional, meaningful years yet.
+Cancer stripped away certainties, but it also revealed strengths you didn’t know you had.
+It forced hard questions, and those questions can lead to some of your most intentional, meaningful years.

-In four life-affirming days at our stunning Santa Fe campus, you'll transform your cancer experience from something that happened to you into wisdom that guides your path forward.
-You'll connect with fellow thrivers who understand this journey and leave with a clear plan for living according to what matters most.
+In four life-affirming days at our Santa Fe campus, you’ll begin to turn your cancer experience from something that happened to you into wisdom that actively guides your choices.
+You’ll connect with fellow thrivers who understand this journey and leave with a grounded, personal plan for living in alignment with what matters most.

 Your cancer experience taught you that life is precious.